100 Essential American Songs

 America in Song, Volune 2 (1861 - 1961)

-Note: Songs are arranged by date, not by popularity or Billboard listing, and emphasis is given to songs written before 1950 due to their historical significance.
+Note: Songs are arranged by date, not by popularity or Billboard listing.

 I.